pytest-dev/pytest-selenium/README.md

       --host=str           host that selenium server is listening on. (default: localhost) --port=num           port that selenium server is listening on. (default: 4444) --driver=str         webdriver implementation. (default: Remote)
-      --capabilities=str   json string of additional capabilties to set (webdriver).
+      --capability=str     additional capabilty to set in format "name:value" (webdriver).
       --chromepath=path    path to the google chrome driver executable.
       --chromeopts=str     json string of google chrome options to set (webdriver).
       --firefoxpath=path   path to the target firefox binary.
-      --firefoxpref=str    json string of firefox preferences to set (webdriver).
+      --firefoxpref=str    firefox preference name and value to set in format "name:value" (webdriver).
       --profilepath=path   path to the firefox profile directory (webdriver).
       --extension=path     path to browser extension to install (webdriver).
       --operapath=path     path to the opera driver.